 The Government of The Netherlands has long recognized the importance of the logistics sector to the Dutch economy.
-To this end, Holland offers customs bonded warehousing, deferring the value added tax until the goods are distributed throughout the European Union, and avoiding it altogether for goods that are destined outside the EU.
+To this end, Holland offers customs bonded warehousing, deferring the value added tax until the goods are distributed throughout the European Union, and avoiding it all together for goods that are destined outside the EU.
 Holland also offers other VAT deferment mechanisms, as well as a relatively low corporate income tax.
-In addition, Dutch Customs is highly automated, allowing Dutch distribution centers to operate 24/7.
+In addition, Dutch Customs is highly automated, allowing Dutch distribution center to operate 24/7.
 The Holland International Distribution Council represents and promotes the logistics sector in Holland.

 Memphis is home to two free trade zones and multiple sub-zones with bonded warehouses available throughout Memphis.
-The logistics and distribution functions are promoted through the International Division at the Greater Memphis Chamber of Commerce.
+The logistics and distribution functions are promoted through the International Division at the Greater Memphis Chamber.

 The Government of Panama has some of the most business-friendly regulations.
-Its 1948 Off Shore Company Law allows corporations to establish themselves in Panama and keep ownership and bank dealings secret.
-This made Panama the leading country for ship registry as well as an important international banking center.22 The Colon Free Trade Zone was established in 1948 and allows companies to move materials and goods in and out of the Colon FTZ without paying any taxes,23 known as Panama's Custom Suspense Regime.
-Panama also set a structure of Export Processing Zones, which can be located anywhere and enjoy no tax for any exports.24 Panama also encourages corporations to set up headquarters in Panama, with a special law giving tax advantages to the companies and its executives (Law 41 for headquarters), as well as to companies located in the City of Knowledge and in the Panama Pacifico Logistics Park, built on the abandoned American Howard Military Base.
+Its 1948 Off Shore Company Law, allows corporations to establish themselves in Panama and keep ownership and bank dealings secret.
+This made Panama the leading country for ship registry as well as an important international banking center.
+The Colon Free Trade Zone was established in 1948 and allows companies to move materials and goods in and out of the Colon FTZ without paying any taxes, known as Panama's Custom Suspense Regime.
+Panama also set a structure of Export Processing Zones, which can be set anywhere and enjoy no tax for any exports.
+Panama also encourages corporations to set up headquarters in Panama with a special law giving tax advantages to the companies and its executives (Law 41 for headquarters), as well as to companies located in the City of Knowledge and in the Panama Pacifico Logistics Park, built on the abandoned American Howard Military Base.

-The Alliance-Texas development offers all foreign trade zone advantages, including the elimination of export duty, reduced customs paperwork, no duty on value added in the FTZ, high security status, and the ability to pay on either components or finished products produced in the FTZ, whichever is lower.
-Alliance also offers complete inventory tax exemption for 175 days, and an on-site
+The Alliance development offers all foreign trade zone advantages, including the elimination of export duty, reduced customs paperwork, no duty on value added in the FTZ, high security status, and the ability to pay on either component or finished product produced in the FTZ, whichever is lower.
+Alliance also offers complete inventory tax exemption for 175 days, and on site US customs and central examination station to streamline administrative processes even further.